“Everly” is hot…”Beverly” is not. It’s a one-letter difference between fashionable and fusty.

 Where did it come from?

 The Elton John song “Amoreena.”
 It was never released as a single, but was featured on the album Tumbleweed Connection, “a loose concept record about the Old West written by two people [composer Elton John and lyricist Bernie Taupin] who had never even been to America.”
-The record came out in October of 1970 and the U.S. in January of 1971.
+The record came out in the UK in October of 1970 and the U.S. in January of 1971.